TedClayton1/AllThingsCloud4Learning/GKE.md

-Kubernetes is an open source solution for managing application containers.
+Kubernetes is an open source solution for managing application containers. [[Google Kubernetes Explained in 100 seconds]] is also a great resource.

  ➤ With Kubernetes, you can decide when your containers should run, increase, or decrease the size of application containers or check the resource consumption of your application deployments.